Powerful batch conformal prediction for classification: Methods using combinations of conformal -values

 \begin{theorem} The coverage for $\mathcal{C}^m_{\alpha,\mbox{ A-Simes} }$ with the Storey estimator \eqref{pi0estiStoreysimple} is at least $1-\alpha$ both in the iid model (using full-calibrated $p$-values) and in the conditional model (using class-calibrated $p$-values). \end{theorem}

-The proof is given in Section~\ref{sec:proofSimesadapt}.
+The proof is given in \S~\ref{sec:proofSimesadapt}.
 Note that the adaptive Simes method with estimator \eqref{pi0estiStoreysimple} (referred to as {\it Storey Simes} in what follows) does not provide a uniform improvement over Simes (or Bonferroni), because $\hat{m}_0(y)>m$ is possible for some batches $y$.
 However, $\hat{m}_0(y)$ is typically (much) smaller than $m$ for batches $y$ which are far from the true batch.
-Hence, the adaptive version leads to a substantial improvement in a situation where the batch prediction set is large (`weak' signal), see examples in Section~\ref{sec:xp}.
+Hence, the adaptive version leads to a substantial improvement in a situation where the batch prediction set is large (`weak' signal), see examples in \S~\ref{sec:xp}.

-In the supplement, we provide another type of estimator, corresponding to the so-called the `quantile' estimator \citep{BKY2006,marandon2024adaptive} and for which a choice of parameter is the `median' estimator (and the corresponding method is referred to as {\it median Simes}).
+The tuning parameter $\lambda$ is by default chosen equal to $1/2$ but other choices are possible, see \S~\ref{sec:detailAdaptive} in the supplement.
+Therein, we also provide another type of estimator, corresponding to the so-called `quantile' estimator \citep{BKY2006,marandon2024adaptive} and for which a choice of parameter is the `median' estimator (and the corresponding method is referred to as {\it median Simes}).
+While we have no theoretical guarantee for median Simes, the performance of median Simes tends to be better than Storey Simes for strong signal and worse when the signal is weak, see \S~\ref{appendix-sim}.